 Watch our short video tutorial and learn how to jump start a car the safe and simple way!

-Our short video tutorial and step-by-step guide will demonstrate how to jump start a car the safe and simple way.
+Our short video tutorial and step-by-step guide will demonstrate how to jump start a car battery the safe and simple way.

-You’ll need a set of jump cables to link the flat car battery to the donor car.
+You’ll need a set of jump start cables to link the flat car battery to the donor car.

 Jump starting a car battery can sometimes result in dangerous sparks, wear goggles to protect your eyes if possible.